fondazerimv/amontolgy/samod/samod.md

-## Caveat on the implementation of the SAMOD Methodology
+## Organization of the materials for SAMOD Methodology implementation

 This subfolder contains the material produced during the iterations foreseen by [SAMOD Methodology](https://essepuntato.it/samod/), subdivided into the three different modules in which the ontology is articulated.